KonradIT/GoProDashboard/README.md

 # GoProDashboard

-A NodeJS webapp to interface with GoPro cameras over wifi.
+A Python webapp to interface with GoPro cameras over wifi.

+Currently supports viewing media